SiddhantGodboleGit/Li-locks-from-s-x-locks/proof.md

 > - order of operations in table is important.
 > - Have self-commutative operations after all the others.
 > - Array acquisition in ascending while release in decending order of index.
-> - For non-symmetric table with A-A commutavity an additional fix is required.
+> - For non-symmetric table with A+A commutavity different behaviour of B with A-B.

 ### Proof by Induction
 Looking at symmetric tables.